-Hyperhidrosis treatments have undergone major improvements in recent years.
-The 2004 FDA approval of Botox injections for the treatment of axillary hyperhidrosis has helped to transform thousands of lives.
-By "turning off" the process that leads to sweating excessively, Botox treatments allow sufferers to lead more normal lives, free, at least temporarily, from the overwhelming symptoms of hyperhidrosis.
-Results of Botox injections last on average six to nine months, and maintenance injections can provide continuous control).
+Hyperhidrosis treatments have undergone major improvements over the years.
+For example, Botox injections for the treatment of axillary hyperhidrosis have helped transform the lives of many patients.
+By "turning off" the process that leads to sweating excessively, Botox treatments allow sufferers to lead more normal lives -- free, at least temporarily, from the overwhelming symptoms of hyperhidrosis.
+Results of Botox injections last about six to nine months, and maintenance injections can provide continued control.

 Botulinum Toxin Injection Procedure Codes

 64650 - Chemodenervation of eccrine glands, axillae

 64653 - Chemodenervation of eccrine glands, other areas (eg, scalp, face, neck)

 64999 - Other procedure of the nervous system (use for extremities, i.e. hands and feet)